 Speaking of booking shore excursions from the ship

-If you want to do something listed in the ships shore excursions, make sure to book early.
-Other passengers will want these trips as well, and they can fill up fast.
+If you want to participate in a ship sponsored shore excursions, make sure to book early.
+Other passengers will want to be on these trips as well, and they can fill up fast.
 Sometimes the ship will add more segments of a popular tour, but often they can’t.
-Don’t wait too long, you may miss out.
+Don’t wait too long; you may miss out.